abhasdudeja/ocpp-broker/docs/tag-management.md

 2. **Validates the tag** (status, expiry, etc.)
 3. **Returns authorization result** with proper OCPP response

+**Important:** Tags must exist in the system.
+There is **no fallback mechanism** - if a tag is not found in the organization's tag list, or if tag management is unavailable, the authorization will be rejected with `"status": "Invalid"`.
+This ensures strict access control and prevents unauthorized charging.

 **Example OCPP Authorize Flow:**
 ```json
 // Charger sends Authorize request